P-Roq/regression_framework/NOTES.md

         - One of the sets: 'main', 'train', 'validation', 'test'.
         - If omitted or None is passed, `df: train.`
     - `container`: str
-        - One of the containers - 'trim' or 'query', given that the associated container - `trimmer_container` or `query_container` have been activated.
+        - One of the containers - 'trim' or 'query', given that the associated container - `trim_container` or `query_container` have been activated.
     - `index`: list[int], None
         - Given a container, which modified versions to choose from, e.g. if `query_container` has 5 dictionaries that produce 5 that modify the specified data set in 5 different ways.
 If the user wants to compare the 1st and the 4th versions the index will be `[0, 3]`.
         - If `'all'` is passed, all the versions in the container will be fitted in the scatter plot.